cirosantilli/linux-cheat/kernel/kernel-module.md

                                  ^    ^
                                  1    2

-- 1: major number. tells kernel which driver controls the device represented by this file
+- 1: major number.

+	traditionally tells kernel which driver controls the device represented by this file

+	currentlly many drivers can share a single major number.

-- 2: minor number. id of each hardware controlled by a given driver
+- 2: minor number.

+	id of each hardware controlled by a given driver.

+Get a list of all major numbers attributed and the name of the related device:

+	cat /proc/devices

+Both are stored inside a `dev_t` type (a single int, with some bytes for each number).
+You can manipulate dev_t with the macros:

+- `MAJOR(dev_t dev)`: get major number of a `dev_t`
+- `MINOR(dev_t dev)`: get major number of a `dev_t`
+- `MKDEV(int major, int minor)`: make `dev_t` from major and minor

+---

+To register the char use:

+	int alloc_chrdev_region(dev_t *dev, unsigned int firstminor, unsigned int count, char *name);

+where:

+- `dev` is an output containing the device number dynamically allocated to your driver
+- `firstminor` is the first minor number associated with the char driver
+- `count` is the number of minor number which should be allocated.
+- `name` is what will appear under `/proc/devices` and on the sysfs under TODO

+You could fix the major device number yourself, but this is more and more deprecated.
+This was done with the `register_chrdev_region` function.

 ## mouse